davidlday/bookworm-blog/_drafts/know_your_markets_pt2.md

 ---
 layout: post
-title: Know Your Markets - Part 1
+title: Know Your Markets - Part 2
 comments: true
 ---

 Read Part 1 if you haven't already.
 It give an overview of the magazines analyzed as a whole.
 This post provides a breakdown and looks to see if there are differences between them.
 And there are.

-## Readability Smackdown
+## Readability

 https://public.tableausoftware.com/views/Bookworm-SFFHProShortStoryMarketAnalyisis/ReadabilityComparison?:embed=y&:display_count=no